 Anxiety can also be tied to specific situations.
 Social anxiety involves a deep fear of being judged or scrutinized in social settings, which can lead to avoiding gatherings with friends and family.
 Agoraphobia is a fear of being in situations where escape might be difficult, which can make it hard to leave home for even simple errands.
 These conditions can be especially isolating.
 Therapy can provide strategies to gradually face these fears in a supportive environment.
 For those with agoraphobia in older adults, teletherapy is an especially powerful tool, allowing you to start treatment from the safety and comfort of your own home.

-Anxiety Related to Health and Life Changes
+Anxiety from Health Issues and Life Changes

 Life is full of transitions, and some of the biggest ones happen as we get older.
 Retirement, moving to a new home, or receiving a serious health diagnosis can all trigger significant anxiety.
 It’s completely normal to feel worried or uncertain when facing these changes.
 Therapy for adjustment disorders can provide a steady hand to guide you through these periods.
 A therapist can help you process your feelings, adapt to your new circumstances, and find effective ways of coping with illness or other major life shifts, helping you build resilience for the road ahead.